anthonypang/anthonypang/README.md

 ## Hi there, I'm Anthony 👋

-### Front-End Engineer | Building Scalable, User-Centric Web Applications
+### Software Engineer | Building Scalable, User-Centric Web Applications

 Hi, I’m Anthony Pang-a passionate Software Engineer with over 2 years of experience in crafting performant, scalable, and visually engaging web applications.
 My expertise lies in React, TypeScript, and modern web technologies, combined with a deep understanding of UX/UI design principles and cross-functional collaboration.